Oliver-Leete/Configs/README.md

 load of spelling mistakes to correct them all very tedious.
 So I came up with this little function.
 Then in all my mappings for the jumps themselves I add a bit to overwrite the dirJumps variable like in the example below (note that it's in which-key.nvim format).
-I also have all my jump mappings include zz at the end for that nice screen centeringness and m\` to add it to the jump list (I think it should be m', but that doesn't seem to work)
+I also have all my jump mappings include zz at the end for that nice screen centering and m\` to add it to the jump list (I think it should be m', but that doesn't seem to work)

 ```lua